Colleges by Location

 Career Counselling

 At University of Colorado Colorado Springs, there is both group career counseling for all students and individual career counseling for all students.
-There are a job bank and job fairs.
-This school offers alumni networking opportunities, which could be a great asset for your future career.
+There are a library, a job bank, and job fairs.
+Job interviews are also available to students through the career center.
+The career center offers resume preparation and resume referral to employers.
+The school has campus employer recruitment for all the students.
+This school offers alumni networking opportunities, which could be excellent for your future career.
+Individual job placement is available to all students at this school.

 FAQ